 Brandon Mohr is an alumnus of the lab who graduated in 2017.
 Brandon has an undergraduate degree in International Studies and History.
 As an assistant for the MORSL lab, he analyzes how remote sensing imagery can be used as a viable alternative for conducting research in regions that are either inaccessible or difficult for conducting fieldwork.
 Brandon has employed remote sensing to identify topographic depressions that are used by fishers on the Logone floodplain.
 He has also begun using similar methods in order to map vegetation species across the study area for future modeling.

 Nathaniel Henry is an alumnus of the lab who graduated in 2016.
 He worked as an undergraduate researcher with the MORSL lab since October 2014.
-He is majoring in Geographic Information Science and Urban, Regional, and Global Studies, with minors in Economics and Chinese.
-For his undergraduate thesis, Nathaniel will be analyzing Boko Haram’s long-term social and economic impact on the Logone Floodplain.
-By combining existing understandings of the floodplain with new interview and survey data, this study aims to predict how fishing households will adapt to dramatic changes in mobility and economic well-being over time.
+He majored in Geographic Information Science and Urban, Regional, and Global Studies, with minors in Economics and Chinese.
+For his honors thesis, Nathaniel analyzed Boko Haram’s long-term social and economic impact on the Logone Floodplain.
+By combining existing understandings of the floodplain with new interview and survey data, this study examined how fishing households adapt to dramatic changes in commodity prices for fish.

 Roland Ziebe is a lecturer and researcher at the High Institute of the Sahel (ISS) at the University of Maroua, Cameroon.
 He has been involved in the MORSL project since its inception.
 He is veterinarian with expertise in Tropical Animal Health, Animal Production and Fishery Management.
 He defended his MA thesis on the management of pastoral resources and conflict issues in northern Cameroon at Antwerp University in Belgium and recently his Ph.D. thesis on fisheries resources and conflicts between fishermen in the Waza Logone Floodplain Cameroon at Leiden University in the Netherlands.
 His research activities include livestock system analysis, use of veterinary drugs, intensification of animal production, fishery resources and management.
 He is also implicated in various development projects related to the improvement of livestock productivity, food security and conflict management.
 As MORSL member, Roland is in charge of field activities, particularly the studies of the fishery system.